asyncapi/markdown-template/README.md

 ## Development

 1. Make sure you have the latest generator installed `npm install -g @asyncapi/generator`.
-1. Modify the template or it's helper functions.
-Adjust `test/spec/asyncapi.yml` to have more features if needed.
+2. Modify the template or it's reusable parts.
+Adjust `test/spec/asyncapi.yml` to have more complexity if needed.
-1. Generate output with watcher enables `npm run dev`.
+3. Generate output with watcher enabled by running the command `npm run dev`.
-1. Check generated markdown file located in `./test/output/asyncapi.md`.
+4. Check generated markdown file located in `./test/output/asyncapi.md`.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):